reduce-algebra/reduce-algebra/generic/emacs/README.md

 **[Francis Wright](https://sites.google.com/site/fjwcentaur)**

-Version 1.12, March 2024
+Version 1.13, December 2024

 REDUCE IDE is a package that provides an Integrated Development Environment for the [REDUCE computer algebra system](https://reduce-algebra.sourceforge.io/) within the GNU Emacs editor.
 Its two major components are Emacs Lisp libraries that provide major modes for editing REDUCE source code and running a *command-line version* of REDUCE in an Emacs window.
 It assumes that Emacs is running under a GUI such as Microsoft Windows or the X Window System under some flavour of UNIX or Linux, and displays Unicode character sets correctly.
 REDUCE IDE does not include REDUCE, which is available separately from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
 You don't need to install REDUCE in order to edit REDUCE source code using REDUCE IDE, but if you want to run REDUCE in REDUCE IDE then you do need to install REDUCE.

-REDUCE IDE now formally requires GNU Emacs version 27 at least although I support only GNU Emacs 29 on Microsoft Windows and Linux.
+REDUCE IDE now requires GNU Emacs version 29 or later and I support only Microsoft Windows and Linux.

 Installation
 ------------